Types of hair loss

 Involutional Alopecia and Senile Alopecia

 Involutional Alopecia and Senile Alopecia can best be described as hair loss in old age.
 It is a natural condition in which the hair follicles remain in the resting phase (see our article on how hair grows).
-With age, less hair starts growing and it becomes thinner and shorter.
+With age, less hair starts growing, and it becomes thinner and shorter.
 The density of the hair on the scalp decreases.

 Scarring Alopecia

-Scarring Alopecia, also called cicatricial alopecia or scarred alopecia is not always visible on the basis of scars on the scalp.
+Scarring Alopecia, also called cicatricial alopecia or scarred alopecia, is not always visible on the basis of scars on the scalp.
 The scars are often located beneath the scalp, where hair follicles are replaced by scar tissue.

 Traction Alopecia

 With Traction Alopecia, you will lose your hair gradually due to prolonged tension of the hair follicles.
-When you frequently wear your hair in a tight braid or pony tail, this can result in hair loss.
+When you frequently wear your hair in a tight braid or ponytail, this can result in hair loss.

 Alopecia Prematura